moffa89/Windows-Gaming-Tweaks/Network Performance Tuning/README.md

 # Network Performance Tuning

+First use this [Desuboptimation](https://github.com/MysticFoxDE/WINDOWS-OPTIMIZATIONS/blob/main/W10ANDW11-NETWORK-TCP-DESUBOPTIMIZATION.ps1) and then as follows or use the batch file linked at the bottom.

 The registry entries that may be added/changed by this “General Tuning” procedure are:

 Disable TCP selective acks option for better cpu utilization